antvis/G6/packages/site/docs/manual/core-concept/plugin.en.md

 To use the `updatePlugin` method, you must configure the plugin as an `object` during initialization and pass in a `key` value.
 :::

-### Uninstalling Plugins
+### Uninstall Plugin

-The [setPlugins](/api/graph/method#graphsetpluginsplugins) method can also be used to uninstall plugins by setting the plugin configuration list to an empty array:
+The [setPlugins](/en/api/graph/method#graphsetpluginsplugins) method can also be used to uninstall plugins by setting the plugin configuration list to an empty array:

 ```typescript
 // Uninstall all plugins